zhutony/Rust-Full-Stack/README.md

 Golang

 * Make concurrent requests with go channels for targets.
-* Make a web project with Golang and bbolt.
+* Make a web project with bbolt.

 Rust